walt-id/waltid-identity/waltid-services/waltid-issuer-api2/README.md

 | `authentication-service.conf` | Optional external OAuth authentication configuration |

 The default `issuer-service.conf` uses `http://localhost:7005` as `baseUrl`.
 Update this value when deploying behind a public host or reverse proxy so generated metadata and credential offers contain externally reachable URLs.

+`notificationEndpointEnabled` defaults to true.
+When enabled, issuer metadata advertises `notification_endpoint` and successful credential responses that contain credentials include `notification_id`. `POST /openid4vci/notification` accepts `credential_accepted`, `credential_failure`, and `credential_deleted` with the same access token.
+Set the flag to false to omit the endpoint from metadata and routing.
+The session stores one notification id and the latest event for that id.

 `ciTokenStoredKey` optionally carries an encoded crypto2 `StoredKey` sidecar for `ciTokenKey` and takes precedence at startup.
 The service validates that both values identify the same signing and verification key.
 If the sidecar is absent, a legacy JWK is migrated only in memory; the configuration file is never rewritten.
 A malformed or mismatched sidecar fails startup without falling back to `ciTokenKey`.